What is auranofin?

 Take this medicine with a full glass of water.

 It may take up to 6 months of using this medicine before your symptoms improve.
-For best results, keep using the medication as directed.
-Talk with your doctor if your symptoms do not improve after 3 or 4 months of treatment.
+Keep using the medication as directed and tell your doctor if your symptoms do not improve after 3 or 4 months of treatment.

 Store auranofin at room temperature away from moisture, heat, and light.